 The resurrected Jesus breathed on his disciples and said, “Receive the Holy Spirit.”

 Our spirit is the essence of who we really are, and our spirit and our breath intermingled as one.
 It’s electric, living, pulsating with life.

-As God is spirit and as God breathed into us the breath of life, so our breath is our closest point to God.
+As God is spirit and as God breathed into us the breath of life, our breath is our closest point to God.
 What is lacking is awareness, and here is where Breath Prayer comes in…We make the unconscious, conscious.

 An intentional breath prayer is a simple way to drop our linear mind, to consciously enter into our spirit through our breath.
-It helps us to park our mind while we engage our spirit.
+It helps us to park our minds while we engage our spirit.